insys-icom/M3_Container/doc/HowTo_create_a_container.md

 Comfortable
 -----------
 There already are a few recepts for complete containers called "create_container_XYZ.sh" located in the directory "scripts".
-These scripts will try to get the sources, configure and compile them and pack a complete container without more interaction with the user.
+These scripts will try to get the sources, configure and compile them and pack a complete container without interaction with the user.
 They always build the complete content of a container in the correct order, so all dependencies of the projects to build are satisfied.
 This scripts can be used as a template for own containers.

 Detailed